Documentation Index

 How Sudont Solves This

-revm (EVM) or LiteSVM (SVM) against
+revm (EVM) or LiteSVM (SVM) memory sandbox and

-allowlists, approval limits β all checked deterministically.
+allowlists, approval limits — all checked against pre-compiled bounds.

 Shield, Not Sword

-or adversarial state.
+on stale or adversarial state.
 It is not a strategy optimizer or route searcher.

 | Crate | Purpose |